 To manage and search your database in an easy and quick way, Sequel Pro is the tool to use.
-You can download the latest version from: https://www.sequelpro.com/
+You can download the latest version from their website.

 To find out how to connect to the Docker database, check out the instructions on the Plugin Development Docker repository.

-xgettext is a GNU internationalization (i18n) and localization (l10n) library.
-At the time of writing this is needed to build the wordpress-seo plugin.
+gettext is a GNU internationalization (i18n) and localization (l10n) library.
+At the time of writing this package is required for building the

 PHP extensions are distributed through PECL.
-Pecl is installed with PHP, but you may need to make it accessible on your computer's path.
-Find the PHP bin directory, which should follow the pattern (or a similar one) below:
+PECL is installed with PHP, but you may need to make it accessible on your computer's path.

 Brew PHP Switcher is a simple shell script to switch your Apache and CLI quickly between major versions of PHP.
 Useful if you support multiple products/projects that are built using either brand new or old legacy PHP functionality.